Analytics Cards

 • Updated: Percentage of total users who have updated their information through the subscription form.

-• Status: For Open Audience, the status of the interactive campaigns is Live.
+• Status: For Open Audience, the status of the automations is Live.

 Keyword: